System V printing system: History

 With its distribution in the influential AT&T Unix System V, the interface if not the implementation became the standard for users' control over printers.
 The lp command was included as a requirement in the POSIX.2 standard, and a command by that name appeared in the subsequent lpr, LPRng and CUPS printing systems.
 (In SVR4 derivates like SCO UNIX, the lp command was simply an alias for the lpr command used by the BSD-based lpr system.)

-As late as 1996, Running Linux stated "The Linux printing software consists of the UNIX standard lp and lpr software," but by 1999 support for lp was waning and the third edition simply stated "The lpr command prints a document on Linux."
+As late as 1996, Running Linux stated "The Linux printing software consists of the UNIX standard lp and lpr software", but by 1999 support for lp was waning and the third edition simply stated "The lpr command prints a document on Linux."
 By 2003, a survey of the Debian, Mandrake, Red Hat, Slackware and SuSE distributions showed that all of them were running some combination of lpr, LPRng and CUPS.

 The original System V printing system remains proprietary; however, the Solaris print system, heavily modified from the original, has been released as open source software as part of the OpenSolaris project.
-The Common Unix Printing System emulates both System V and Berkeley print architectures on the interface level, though its internal architecture is different from both.
+CUPS emulates both System V and Berkeley print architectures on the interface level, though its internal architecture is different from both.